SK53/indicia-docs/developing/web-services/data-services-reading.rst

   item in the response.
 If there are more than one pieces of information requested then the top level of the response will be an array or list of the items, each containing the relevant set of records, set of columns or count as a sub-item.
+* For cross-site retrieval using **JSONP**, an optional callback method can be specified by providing ?callback=methodname in the GET string.
 * Although RESTful standards dictate that the GET request is used to get information whereas POST requests are used to post records back, the Data Services support POST as well as GET for all parameters.
 The main reason for this is to support long queries that